QodotPlugin/qodotplugin.github.io/docs/entities.md

 ```

 In general, instance complex nodes in code, so you don't lose access to the properties dictionary.
 You can do this for .tscn files too if they have no script on the root.
 If there is a script on the .tscn root, you can also instance the entire .tscn file (script and all) as a child added through code, as shown above.

+# Models in Trenchbroom
+You can display a model in TrenchBroom over a Point Class definition.
+You can then set up the equivalent model in Godot.

+## Requirements

+- The model has to be an .obj
+- You have to create an entity definition for this model specifically in your game’s FGD.
+- You have to enable `obj_neverball` in your Trenchbroom Game Config with this line: `"modelformats": [ "obj_neverball" ]`.
+- You cannot swap models in and out of Trenchbroom like you can with Source.

+## Setup

+You can add a **Meta Properties** in your point entity definition with model as the key and the relative path of your .obj file as the value.

+Example: `key: model value: "entities/models/my_model.obj"`

+Warning
+{: .label .label-red }
+Add quotes surrounding your value, or TrenchBroom may crash when placing your entity class.

+Now that you’ve done this, you also need to update your game config every time your FGD changes.
+You can repeat the process for exporting a game config from earlier to overwrite the entire folder.

 # Entity creation examples